 This behavior can be applied to seedlings, saplings, and adults of any species.
-Any tree species/type combination to which it is applied must also have a light behavior and a height-incrementing growth behavior applied.
+Any tree species/type combination to which it is applied must also have a light behavior applied.
+You can use either the diam with auto height or diam only version.

-Unlimited absolute growth - diam with auto height
+Non-limited absolute growth - diam with auto height